genomehubs/goat-cli/README.md

 ./target/release/goat search --help
 ```

+Executables for common systems will be released soon.

 ## Usage

 Currently, all functionality is through the `goat search` subcommand. `goat search --help` will bring up the help below: